 WW Recipe of the Day: Dr. Oz's Green Drink

-Since I had such great success with Blake Lively’s Juice the other day, I decided to rev up my juicer and give another “celebrity juice” a try.
-This time it was Dr. Oz’s Green Drink Juice, which I found on JuiceRecipes.com.
+Since I had such great success with Blake Lively's Juice the other day, I decided to rev up my juicer and give another "celebrity juice" a try as we continue our Juice Fest 30 Days of Juicing Experiment.
+This time it was Dr. Oz's Green Drink Juice, which I found on JuiceRecipes.com.

 It depends.
 If you do a "juice diet" or "juice fast" which limits solid food and significantly restricts calories, you may experience weight loss, at least in the short term.
 The fewer calories you take in while juicing the more rapidly you'll lose weight.

 But weight loss isn't necessarily the same as fat loss.
 It's usually water loss.
 And you will likely gain the weight back as soon as you go back to your normal eating pattern.

 Even if you don't lose weight the health benefits of juicing fresh fruits, vegetables and leafy greens, include consumption of important nutrients, vitamins and minerals, which are vital for good health

 Which juice is best for weight loss?